vanzylv/SpringAssessment/README.md

 ##  Notes

-1. Use whatever libraries you feel conformable with
+1. Use whichever libraries you feel conformable with
 2. Add your source code to GitHub and send us the link.

 Thanks!